Minyus/kedro-starters-sklearn/experiment_tracking_with_mlflow_and_kedro.md

 Messy!

 - Not modular
-    - task processing code and MLflow logging code are mixed
+    - MLflow logging code would "contaminate" your processing code
     - MLflow logging is not needed in live services
 - No API for logging execution time
-    - Need to add 2 separate lines (before and after)
+    - Need to add 2 separate lines (before and after) or use a Python decorator
     - Need to specify unique names for each subtask

 ## Kedro can resolve the mess